 - Senior team members seeking to benefit from first-class networking.

-Visitors to PPMA SHOW 2021 will benefit from seeing the latest developments in filling technology.
+Visitors to PPMA TOTAL SHOW 2022 will benefit from seeing the latest developments in filling technology.
 The Show takes place at the NEC.
 We look forward to seeing you there.